OliverZott/docs/docker_kubernetes/kubernetes_remarks.md

 ### Pod

-A Pod is the smallest deployable unit in Kubernetes4.
+A Pod is the smallest deployable unit in Kubernetes  The smalles instance of an application.
 It is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers4.
 Pods are ephemeral by nature, if a pod (or the node it executes on) fails, Kubernetes can automatically create a new replica of that pod to continue operations5.
 Each Pod has its own IP, allowing Pods to communicate with other Pods on the same Node or other Nodes1.

+- `pod-definition.yaml` - definition file for pod

+#### Scaling

+For scaling new PODs with same instance of application are created(**ReplicaSet** ??), NOT new containers inside POD!
+If physicall capacity is succeeded, we can add new Node to the cluster.

+#### Multi-Container PODs

+- Not for scaling, just helper containers for main container.
+For example, logging container, or helper container for main container.
+- Can communicate due to network namespace.
+Also can share storage.
+- PODs do all the linking etc automatically!
+- In general rare usecase

 ### Nodes

 A Node is a machine that runs these Pods.
-It can be a physical machine or a virtual machine, and can be hosted on-premises or in the cloud21.
+It can be a physical machine or a virtual machine, and can be hosted on-premises or in the cloud.
 Each Node is managed by the control plane and contains the services necessary to run Pods.
 A Kubernetes cluster can have a large number of Nodes.
 There are two types of Nodes: The Kubernetes Master Node which runs the Kubernetes control plane controlling the entire cluster, and Worker Nodes which are nodes on which you can run containerized workloads1.

 - machine on which kubernetes is installed
 - can be a physical machine or a virtual machine